Surgical Procedures: Breast Reconstruction

 I do not want any muscle taken from my abdominal wall.
 Can you guarantee this prior to surgery?

 Although it is always a priority to take no abdominal wall muscle it is impossible to guarantee this prior to surgery.
 This type of surgery is based on blood vessels.
-We do not know the quality or exact location of your deep blood vessels until we get into surgery.
-If you choose to have this type of surgery you must understand that there is a chance we will need to take a small piece of muscle from your abdomen to ensure the success of the breast reconstruction.
+Your surgeon is unable to know the specific anatomy of your deep blood vessels until you are in surgery.
+If you choose to have this type of surgery you must understand that there is a chance your surgeon will need to take a small piece of muscle from your abdomen to ensure the success of the breast reconstruction.
 Mesh is often used to reconstruct the abdomen if muscle is taken to reduce the risk of post-operative hernia.

 Are there different types of free flap breast reconstructions?